gitraya/checkout-page/README.md

 ## Features

+- There is validation on the form to prevent users from entering wrong data
+- There is a calculation feature in the user's shopping cart

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/0J1NxxGhOUYVqihwegfO) was to build an application to complete the given user stories.